textpattern/textpattern.github.io/brand/editorial-style-guide.md

 The proper way write the version releases of Textpattern.
 This is less a stylistic issue and more a Textpattern development policy; however, it's relevant to the template:Txp current version that provide this dynamic value in multiple places in documentation.
 Ensure the version is correct in this template against the current Textpattern release.

 ## Appendix A: Template metadata
-For the sake of referencing, all Textpattern sites maintained on Joyent servers in support of the Textpattern project should use "Textpattern CMS" in template header data.
+For the sake of referencing, all Textpattern sites maintained in support of the Textpattern project should use "Textpattern CMS" in template header data.

 Recommended use of name (arbitrary examples only):